alecbrownlie/Project1/README.md

 Expected Output for Scatter Plot Mode:
 -----------------------------
+- n for Task 1 is random at runtime between the range 60-150.
+- k for Task 2 is set at 85.
+- List A and List B are set to size 150 that contain random number of 2s and 3s.
+- When scatter plot graphs are generated, windows for each graph may be stacked on top of another.
+- Console Output:
 ```
 ----- Project 01: Empirical Analysis of Algorithms -----
       Welcome!
 Please select mode for analysis: